domupls/book-recommender/README.md

 The system is built using Python and utilizes:
 - `pandas` and `plotly` for pre-processing the data and initial EDA
 - `LangChain` for getting the recommendations using vector search stored in a local vector database
-- `HuggingFace` models for zero-shot classification and text embeddings
+- `HuggingFace` models for zero-shot classification and sentiment analysis